dotnet/dotnet-monitor/documentation/authentication.md

 ## API Key Authentication

 An API Key is the recommended authentication mechanism for `dotnet monitor`.
 API Keys are referred to as `MonitorApiKey` in configuration and source code but we will shorten the term to "API key" in this document.
-To enable API key authenentication:
+To enable API key authentication:

 - You will need to generate a secret token, update the configuration of `dotnet monitor`, and then specify the secret token in the `Authorization` header on all requests to `dotnet monitor`.
 To configure API Key authentication using the integrated `generatekey` command see: [API Key Setup](./api-key-setup.md).